quintusdias/glymur/docs/source/introduction.rst

 **asoc** and **labl** boxes are recognized, so GMLJP2 metadata can be retrieved from such JPX files.

-Glymur works on Python 2.6, 2.7, and 3.3.
+Glymur works on Python 2.6, 2.7, 3.3, and 3.4.

 OpenJPEG Installation
 =====================
-Glymur will read JPEG 2000 images with versions 1.3, 1.4, 1.5, 2.0,
+Glymur will read JPEG 2000 images with versions 1.3, 1.4, 1.5, 2.0, and 2.1 of
-and the trunk/development version of OpenJPEG.
-Writing images is only supported with the 1.5 or better, however, and the trunk/development version is strongly recommended.
+OpenJPEG.
+Writing images is only supported with the 1.5 or better, however, and version 2.1 is strongly recommended.
 For more information about OpenJPEG, please consult http://www.openjpeg.org.

 If you use MacPorts or if you have a sufficiently recent version of